Today, I want to address a crucial topic that demands our attention – the urgent need to unlearn audism and reshape our perceptions of deafness.

 Tech is our friend in this fight.
 From captioning services to video relay services, technology has the potential to enhance accessibility for the Deaf community.

-The assistive techology delivers the right solution to unlearn audism and makes things simple for everyone.
+The assistive technology delivers the right solution to unlearn audism and makes things simple for everyone.
 Learn more about assistive technology here.

 Allyship: The Secret Sauce